 Another important macronutrient that professional soccer players must consume is protein.
 Protein helps the body by creating new tissue within the body, including muscle, and the repair of old or damaged tissue.
 Please see below information on protein as supplied by FIFA (2010):

 Protein Rich Foods – 10g Protein is Provided by

-Matchday nutrition for an afternoon kick-off will usually involve the same type of foods that an individual will keep within their diet regime throughout the week but instead the timing of the meal and amounts of macros in the meal will differ.
+Matchday nutrition is pinnacle for all soccer players.
+An afternoon kick-off will usually involve the same type of foods that an individual will keep within their diet regime throughout the week but instead the timing of the meal and amounts of macros in the meal will differ.